sanukag/ai-maintenance-assistant/docs/architecture.md

 - Embeddings are an explicit opt-in because chunk text leaves the local machine.
 - Answer generation is a separate explicit opt-in because selected chunks and the user's question are sent to the configured provider.
+- Visual analysis is a separate explicit opt-in because rendered PDF pages and uploaded document images are sent to the configured provider.
 - Returned vectors are stored in SQLite and searched locally.
 - Parsing, chunking and persistence remain separate components so they can be tested and replaced independently.